Taiwan working experience

 Chinese it’s extremely difficult to find a job here other than teaching English.

-After months of struggling, AIESEC helped me to find a company with location
+After months of struggling, AIESEC helped me to find a

 and job description which suits me.
 While being in my home country, I had an